-The green leaves of lemon balm have the scent of lemon with a hint of mint.
-In fact, the foliage of lemon balm looks like oversized mint.
-Lemon balm grows 20 to 24 inches tall and makes a nice green clump of medium-textured leaves among the other herbs and flowers in your garden.
-The plant looks best when it is cut back periodically, so plan to use lots of fresh, flavorful leaves to brew tea, flavor a fruit or green salad, and season fish.
+The green leaves of lemon balm have the scent of lemon with a hint of mint, with leaves that look like oversized mint—no surprise, since lemon balm is part of the mint family.
+Lemon balm can grow 24 to 36 inches tall and makes a nice green clump of medium-textured leaves among the other herbs and flowers in your garden.
+The plant looks best when it is cut back periodically, so plan to use lots of fresh, flavorful leaves to brew tea, flavor fruit or green salad, and season fish.
 Be sure to include stems in bouquets of summer flowers.

 Lemon balm does not spread by underground runners like mint.
-It will increase in size, making a bigger clump in the garden each season and sprouting from seeds that develop from inconspicuous flowers.
+It will increase in size, though, making a bigger clump in the garden each season and sprouting from seeds that develop from inconspicuous flowers.
 To keep it from taking up too much of your garden, cut the plant back to a few inches tall several times during the growing season.
 This will keep the plant bushy and healthy-looking while preventing seeds from ripening.
 The flowers of lemon balm are not necessarily showy, but they will produce viable seeds that will germinate in your garden.
-Mulch will help prevent the fallen seeds from germinating, and it will slowly decay, feeding the soil with the rich organic matter that this plant needs.
+Adding mulch will not only help prevent the fallen seeds from germinating, but the mulch will also slowly decay, feeding the soil with the rich organic matter that this plant needs.

 Lemon balm loses much of its flavor when dried, so it is a seasonal delight to be enjoyed while the weather is mild and the plant is green.
-The fragrance remains sufficiently to warrant its use in potpourri.
+However, enough of the fragrance remains when this herb is dried to make it a delightful addition to potpourri.

-Like many other herbs, lemon balm can lose its flavor in cooking, so add it near the end of the cooking process to both chicken and fish dishes.
-The fresh lemon fragrance is also nice with fruit and fruit juice drinks.
-Create your own herbal tea by cutting a few stems of lemon balm and any other appealing herbs, putting them in a pitcher, pour boiling water over them, and allow them to steep for about 15 minutes.
+Like many other herbs, lemon balm can lose its flavor in cooking, so add it near the end of the cooking process.
+The fresh lemon fragrance and flavor go nicely with both chicken and fish dishes, as well as fruit and fruit juice drinks.
+Create your own herbal tea by cutting a few stems of lemon balm (plus any other appealing herbs), putting them in a pitcher, pour boiling water over them, and allow them to steep for about 15 minutes.
 Enjoy your tea hot or over ice.

 Can I grow lemon balm in a pot?